wpshopify/docs/getting-started/tools.md

 This will remove all WP Shopify data from WordPress.
 Nothing will be changed in Shopify.
 Useful for removing any lingering data without reinstalling the plugin.
 (Note: this can take up to 60 seconds and will delete product posts and any active webhooks).

-## Reconnect Automatic Syncing
+## Reconnect Automatic Post Syncing

-This will reconnect the Shopify webhooks which are responsible for the automatic sync feature.
-Useful if you notice your data not auto syncing correctly or if you've upgraded from the free version.
+This will reconnect the Shopify webhooks which are responsible for keeping WordPress Posts automatically in sync with Shopify.

+_This does not take effect if you're using [Lite sync](getting-started/settings?id=lite-sync)_.
+However if you have [Sync posts](getting-started/settings?id=sync-posts) enabled, and wish to keep this data in sync with Shopify, you can use this tool to keep the syncing updated automatically.